Gungsangnorbu: Career

 Gungsangnorbu was prince of Right Harqin Banner (today part of Chifeng).
 He was born and spent his childhood in his ancestral home, the Ka La Qin Palace.
 In 1902, he established what has been described as one of the first modern schools in Inner Mongolia.
 In 1903, he was invited to visit Japan along with a group of Manchu nobles, where he was highly impressed with the Meiji period reforms; upon his return to Inner Mongolia established a military school and a girls' school, both with Japanese teachers.
 Among his pupils there was Serengdongrub.
 Later, he sent a small number of Mongolian students to Japan, including Altanochir.
+In 1911, he was a Chinese legislator for the Advisory Council.

 When the Xinhai Revolution broke out in 1911, Gungsangnorbu probably joined the Royalist Party and advocated the independence of Mongolia from China.
 As Outer Mongolia managed to gain independence with Russian support, Gungsangnorbu turned to the Japanese.
 He and other Inner Mongolian princes took loans and received arms from the Japanese to prepare their secession from China.
 The Imperial Japanese Army even dispatched a major and two captains in December 1911 to act as liaison officers for Gungsangnorbu.
 In the aftermath of the Xinhai Revolution, Gungsangnorbu made some attempts to form an alliance with Bogd Khan and the Khalkha Mongols in the newly independent state of Mongolia, with the Pan-Mongolist aim of annexing China's Inner Mongolian territories to an independent, Mongol-dominated Greater Mongolia.
 However, political fragmentation and the reality of a large Han Chinese population in his own domains thwarted this idea.
 He restricted himself to a more modest effort to attempt to consolidate his own power and unite the Inner Mongolian nobility.
 He began purchasing weapons from a group of Japanese army officers in Beijing connected to Kawashima Naniwa; however, the arms shipments were intercepted and the officers involved arrested, bringing to an end Gungsangnorbu's efforts to strengthen his own military power.
-Instead, he participated in Yuan Shikai's Beiyang Government, taking a position as director of the Mongolian and Tibetan Affairs Commission, and overseeing the establishment of the Mongolian and Tibetan Academy in Beijing, which trained a number of cadres who would go on to achieve prominence in Inner Mongolian politics in the coming decades.
+Instead, he participated in Yuan Shikai's Beiyang government, taking a position as director of the Mongolian and Tibetan Affairs Commission, and overseeing the establishment of the Mongolian and Tibetan Academy in Beijing, which trained a number of cadres who would go on to achieve prominence in Inner Mongolian politics in the coming decades.
 He was the only Mongol prince to achieve ministerial rank in Yuan's government.
-He would hold that position for seventeen years, though in the chaos of the warlord era he was not able to achieve all that he hoped for.
+He would hold that position for seventeen years, though in the chaos of the Warlord era he was not able to achieve all that he hoped for.
 After the 1928 Northern Expedition he resigned from his position, and died two years later.